-Lincoln Park transaction
+2017 Lincoln Park Transaction

-On September 28, 2017, the Company entered into a purchase agreement (the "Purchase Agreement") and a registration rights agreement (the "Registration Rights Agreement") with Lincoln Park Capital Fund, LLC ("Lincoln Park").
-Pursuant to the terms of the Purchase Agreement, Lincoln Park has agreed to purchase from the Company up to \$15,000,000 of its common stock (subject to certain limitations) from time to time during the term of the Purchase Agreement.
-Pursuant to the terms of the Registration Rights Agreement, the Company filed with the SEC a registration statement to register for resale under the Securities Act the shares that have been or may be issued to Lincoln Park under the Purchase Agreement.
+On September 28, 2017, the Company entered into a purchase agreement (the "2017 Purchase Agreement") and a registration rights agreement (the "2017 Registration Rights Agreement") with Lincoln Park Capital Fund, LLC ("Lincoln Park").
+Pursuant to the terms of the 2017 Purchase Agreement, Lincoln Park has agreed to purchase from the Company up to \$15,000,000 of its common stock (subject to certain limitations) from time to time during the term of the 2017 Purchase Agreement.
+Pursuant to the terms of the 2017 Registration Rights Agreement, the Company filed with the SEC a registration statement to register for resale under the Securities Act the shares that have been or may be issued to Lincoln Park under the 2017 Purchase Agreement.

-Pursuant to the terms of the Purchase Agreement, at the time the Company signed the Purchase Agreement and the Registration Rights Agreement, the Company issued 73,039 shares of common stock to Lincoln Park as consideration for its commitment to purchase shares of its common stock under the Purchase Agreement.
-The commitment shares were valued at \$300,000, recorded as an addition to equity for the issuance of the common stock and treated as a reduction to equity as a cost of capital to be raised under the Purchase Agreement.
+Pursuant to the terms of the 2017 Purchase Agreement, at the time the Company signed the 2017 Purchase Agreement and the 2017 Registration Rights Agreement, the Company issued 7,304 shares of common stock to Lincoln Park as consideration for its commitment to purchase shares of its common stock under the 2017 Purchase Agreement.
+The commitment shares were valued at \$300,000, recorded as an addition to equity for the issuance of the common stock and treated as a reduction to equity as a cost of capital to be raised under the 2017 Purchase Agreement.

-As of December 31, 2017, the Company has sold an aggregate of 248,340 shares of common stock under the Purchase Agreement, for gross proceeds of approximately \$1.1 million, at an average selling price of \$4.56 per share.
+During the year ended December 31, 2018, the Company sold an aggregate of approximately 118,000 shares of common stock under the 2017 Purchase Agreement, for gross proceeds of \$2.4 million, and from inception of the 2017 Purchase Agreement, the Company has sold an aggregate of approximately 143,000 shares of common stock, for gross proceeds of approximately \$3.5 million.